sanjayez/Zeniary/src/utils/posthog-tracking.md

 1. Use PostHog's Live Events view to see events as they happen
 2. Test each form location separately and verify the correct `location` property is sent
+3. Verify that email submissions are only tracked when successful (try submitting invalid emails and duplicates)
-3. Check that scroll depth events fire at the expected thresholds
+4. Check that scroll depth events fire at the expected thresholds
-4. Verify that section time tracking captures reasonable time values
+5. Verify that section time tracking captures reasonable time values
-5. Complete the survey flow to test the survey conversion tracking
+6. Complete the survey flow to test the survey conversion tracking, and verify that failed submissions are not tracked